 NDCG.
-We consider the NDCG scores for different algorithms as shown in Fig. 7(b) with $k=1,\ldots,30$.
-Different from DOA/Top-K, in this metric, ORS doesn't perform the best and item based collaborative filtering methods (i.e., ICF-F, ICF-P) become the worst ones.
-However, UCF-F performs the best, and UCF-F is the user based collaborative filtering by feature-value pairs.
-This indicates that even traditional recommendation algorithms can be benefited from the feature-value pair data representation.
+We consider the NDCG scores for different algorithms as shown in Figure 7(b) with $k = 1, \ldots, 30$.
+Different from DOA/Top-K, in this metric, ORS doesn't perform the best and item-based collaborative filtering methods (i.e., ICF-F, ICF-P) become the worst ones.
+However, UCF-F performs the best, and UCF-F is the user-based collaborative filtering by feature-value pairs.
+This indicates that even traditional recommendation algorithms can benefit from the feature-value pair data representation.

 Novelty.
-The evaluation result of the novelty is shown in Fig. 7(c).
-We note that ORS-OBN, ORS-OTM and Cocktail outperforms other methods because they can consider new package recommendations.
-Among these three methods, ORS-OBN performs better than Cocktail when K is less than 20 (the top positions in the recommendation list).
-ORS-OTM also have a better result than Cocktail when K is less than 15.
-Although Cocktail is better when K is more than 20, it is even worse than ICF-F when K is less than 10, and its overall performance is not good enough.
+The evaluation result of the novelty is shown in Figure 7(c).
+We note that ORS-OBN, ORS-OTM, and Cocktail outperform other methods because they can consider new package recommendations.
+Among these three methods, ORS-OBN performs better than Cocktail when k is less than 20 (the top positions in the recommendation list).
+ORS-OTM also has a better result than Cocktail when k is less than 15.
+Although Cocktail is better when k is more than 20, it is even worse than ICF-F when k is less than 10, and its overall performance is not good enough.
 Thus, we can conclude that ORS is more likely to recommend novel packages for each tourist.